tiost100/Multilingual_NER/README.md

  - `back_to_the_future`  | Does an evaluation on the 'Back To The Future' subtitles.
  - `europarl_en` and `europarl_es` | Both do an evaluation on the 'Europarl' Corpus.
 For the English and for the Spanish translation.

-   The results of the evaluation can be found in the "Evaluation Results" folder.
+   The results of the evaluation can be found under the "Data" folder in "Evaluation Results".

 #### Additional Information